 - Consider purchasing volcano insurance on your future Costa Rican lake house as you kayak and swim the pristine waters of Lake Arenal and take in views of the surrounding (now-dormant) magma-makers.

 - Catch sights of the can’t-miss national bird, the Quetzal.
 Seriously, you won’t miss these colors, even in the rainforest.

-In the evening, it’s time for your Welcome Mixer.
-Enjoy appetizers and drinks with fellow travelers at an authentic local spot.
+In the evening, it’s time for your Welcome Dinner.
+Enjoy local cuisine with fellow travelers at an authentic local spot.
 Afterwards, you’re free to take the party elsewhere!